zhang-haozhe/LeetcodeSolutions/README.md

-# 64. Minimum Path Sum

-Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right, which minimizes the sum of all numbers along its path.

-Note: You can only move either down or right at any point in time.
+# 72. Edit Distance

+Given two strings word1 and word2, return the minimum number of operations required to convert word1 to word2.

+You have the following three operations permitted on a word:

+Insert a character
+Delete a character
+Replace a character

 Example 1:

-Input: grid = [[1,3,1],[1,5,1],[4,2,1]]
+Input: word1 = "horse", word2 = "ros"
-Output: 7
+Output: 3
-Explanation: Because the path 1 → 3 → 1 → 1 → 1 minimizes the sum.
+Explanation:
+horse -> rorse (replace 'h' with 'r') rorse -> rose (remove 'r') rose -> ros (remove 'e')
 Example 2:

-Input: grid = [[1,2,3],[4,5,6]]
+Input: word1 = "intention", word2 = "execution"
-Output: 12
+Output: 5
+Explanation:
+intention -> inention (remove 't') inention -> enention (replace 'i' with 'e') enention -> exention (replace 'n' with 'x') exention -> exection (replace 'n' with 'c') exection -> execution (insert 'u')

 Constraints:

-m == grid.length
-n == grid[i].length
-1 <= m, n <= 200
-0 <= grid[i][j] <= 100
+0 <= word1.length, word2.length <= 500
+word1 and word2 consist of lowercase English letters.

 # Result:

-Runtime: 92 ms, faster than 91.90% of Python3 online submissions for Minimum Path Sum.
+Runtime: 168 ms, faster than 70.72% of Python3 online submissions for Edit Distance.
-Memory Usage: 15.6 MB, less than 82.71% of Python3 online submissions for Minimum Path Sum.
+Memory Usage: 17.7 MB, less than 64.29% of Python3 online submissions for Edit Distance.

 # Solution:

-Time complexity: O(m _ n)
+Time complexity: O(m \* n)
-Space complexity: O(m _ n)
+Space complexity: O(m \* n)

 where m \* n is the size of the original matrix.

-Quite similar to 62 and 63.
-This time it only calculates the minimum between the one from the left and the one from the top.
-Then the value of the cell is calculated by adding the result to the original value in the grid.
+In this question, supposed that we are checking word 1 against word 2, where i and j represent the index of the characters iterated in word 1 and word 2, respectively, the three operations (insert, delete, replace) can be viewed as:

+1. i jumps to the next position, leaving j unchanged
+2. j jumps to the next position, leaving i unchanged
+3. i and j both jump to the next positions.

+At each step, find out the minimum of the three choices and fill the result into the dp matrix.

+Note that there is a case that the characters being checked are identical, which means that no operations need to be performed.
+In this case, just paste the result from the last step (i-1 and j-1).